fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 python manage.py collectstatic
 ```

-That completes the installation of FusionCharts in your application.
+This completes the installation of FusionCharts in your application.
 To see how to create a chart, [click here]({% site.baseurl %}/getting-started/django/your-first-chart-using-django '@@open-newtab').

 ## Installing FusionMaps (map visualizations) for your project